rpominov/fun-task/docs/exceptions.md

 **Bugs go into the same callback with expected failures.** As mentioned above we don't want bugs to go into any callback at all.
 Unfortunately in promises we have only one callback for all kinds of failures.
 If we expect some failures from a promise (like network errors for example), we have to use `failure` callback to handle them.
 But if we use a `failure` callback everything mentioned about awesome debugging experience is no longer the case.
 So in the callback we have to separate bugs from the expected failures and handle them differentelly.
 This is not always easy and needs to be done in every failure callback.
 Also this [makes it imposible](https://github.com/facebook/flow/issues/1232) to type Promises with type systems like [Flow](https://flowtype.org/) — we have to use type `any` for argument of failure callback.
 Which BTW makes task of reliably separating expected failures from bugs even harder.

 What about Node environment?
-As concluded earlier in node we may want to catch all exceptions related to handling of a particular request.
-So how Promises work comes in handy here.
+As concluded earlier in Node we may want to catch all exceptions related to handling of a particular request, although there other options.
+So how Promises work may come in handy here.
 But again it would be better to have a separate callback for bugs because of problems with Flow etc.

 Also automatic catching is needed for `async/await`, the idea is that we want to be able to write a code like this: